theNbomr/EPICSmakeBaseApp_Sample/README.md

 IOC Application binary name reflects the types of EPICS Device Support that was used to build the application (making it re-usable for multiple projects/use cases).

-This log file here shows the effects of progressively adding makeBaseApp.pl invocations, and showing the effect on the respective directory tree.
+The log file here shows the effects of progressively adding makeBaseApp.pl invocations, and showing the effect on the respective directory tree.